-- Omega 3 fatty acids (in the form of whole, coldwater oily fish like salmon or fish oil supplements, 1200-2400 milligrams, 2-3 times per day with meals)
+- Omega 3 fatty acids (cold-water oily fish like salmon, or fish oil supplements — 1200 to 2400 milligrams, 2 to 3 times per day with meals)

 - Calcium citrate: 500 milligrams daily

-In his book "The Cholesterol Myths," Swedish doctor Uffe Ravnskov, who is the spokesman for the International Network of Cholesterol Skeptics, argues that saturated fat is unjustly blamed for causing heart disease.
+In his book "The Cholesterol Myths," THINCS spokesman Dr. Uffe Ravnskov argues that saturated fat is unjustly blamed for causing heart disease.
 On the contrary, Ravnskov posits that saturated fats, such as animal protein, which contain cholesterol, are important for overall health.

-Bloomfield, Mich.-based Dr. David Brownstein, another member of the International Network of Cholesterol Skeptics, claims that Vitamin C can also reduce inflammation, which, according to him, is more important than worrying about eating foods like organic, all-natural animal-based products that contain cholesterol.
+Bloomfield, Michigan-based Dr. David Brownstein, another THINCS member, claims vitamin C also can reduce inflammation, which, according to him, is more important than worrying about eating foods like organic, all-natural animal-based products that contain cholesterol.
 His recommendations:

 There are always exceptions to the rule.
-Some people are just dealt a bad genetic hand of cards and are at risk of dying young while having high cholesterol levels.
-But an increasing number of doctors are saying that rather than worrying about increasing good cholesterol, worry instead about reducing inflammation in your body.
+Some people are just dealt a bad genetic hand of cards and are at risk of having high cholesterol levels.
+But an increasing number of doctors recommend shifting your focus from increasing good cholesterol to reducing inflammation in your body.